Making Policy - A Guide to How the Federal Government Works

 Users include; federal departments and training agencies; competitors for public service positions; a broad range of university and college programs including business and public administration, law, and advocacy; voluntary and aboriginal organizations; lobbyists and government relations consultants; briefings for new Members of Parliament; home schooling; and officer training in the Canadian Forces.

 The Guide is continuously improved via ongoing monitoring and research as well as contributions by participants in Making Policy workshops.
-We publish a new edition two or three times a year to keep up with changes made by the current prime minister.
+We publish a new edition at least once a year to keep up with changes made by the current prime minister.

 'Making Policy' is the most succinct and effective guide to Canadian government and policy-making that I know.
 I have been using it for more than a decade in teaching future officers of the Canadian Armed Forces at the Royal Military College.
 It is also standard material for senior officers at the Canadian Forces College.
 Regular updates keep it fresh and accurate. - Lt.
 Col. David Last, Royal Military College, Kingston, Ontario